ctatipublic/cko-test-task/readme.md

 A transaction can also possibly *fail* for the following reasons:

-* The connection to the Bank Simulator may fail. (error code: )
+* The connection to the Bank Simulator may fail. (error code: CONNECTION_FAILED)
 * The Bank Simulator may flag a card as a fraudulent one (you can simulate that with card number 0000-0000-0000-0000) (error code: FRAUD).
 * The card number may be invalid (error code: CARD_DETAILS).
 * The CVV may be invalid (error code: CVV)